benutech-inc/ttb-sdk/README.md

 ##### Contribution

-(Private only) This package follows Company's needs and plans, and being developed by the internal development only.
+(Private only) This package follows Company's needs and plans, and being developed by the internal development team only.
-Check out private contribution guideline [over here](https://github.com/benutech-inc/ttb-sdk/blob/master/CONTRIBUTION.md).
+For Contribution, Please Check out private contribution guideline [over here](https://github.com/benutech-inc/ttb-sdk/blob/master/CONTRIBUTION.md).

 ###### Happy coding !
+Thanks for trying Title Toolbox !